IF YOU FEEL THAT YOU ARE THE TARGET OF OR IF YOU WITNESS A BIAS RELATED ACT, PLEASE FOLLOW THE REPORTING PROCEDURE OUTLINED BELOW:

 - Do not attempt to clean or repair the damage.

-- Students – contact University Police immediately and provide detailed descriptions of what happened, what was said, who was involved, and where it occurred.
+- Students – contact University Police immediately at 607-436-3550 and provide detailed descriptions of what happened, what was said, who was involved, and where it occurred.
 Also include names of any witnesses.

 - Employees – Please follow the Workplace Violence policy.
-This policy directs you to discuss the incident with your supervisor who will then contact Daniel P. Chambers, Chief of University Police, and Human Resources for investigation, follow-up, and support as needed.
+This policy directs you to discuss the incident with your supervisor who will then contact the Chief of University Police and Human Resources for investigation, follow-up, and support as needed.
 For additional information, you may also refer to the Discrimination Policy.

 - If you and/or witnesses want to remain anonymous, you may still report a bias act by using Silent Witness on the University Police Department website.
 There will be limited investigation, but it will provide a record that may assist officers in resolving other cases.
 Anonymous reports will also assist the campus in keeping a more accurate record of bias acts that occur in our community.